usds/medicaid-renewals-playbook/manual-renewals/getting-help.md

 Put your renewer hat on and try to find out where to get help on a particular Medicaid renewal topic in your state.
 Document the experience as you go, capturing screenshots and notes.
 Mark areas of confusion or frustration.

 #### Review escalation paths
-Review escalation paths to ensure callers can efficiently get routed to someone who can resolve their issue when an entry-level agent can’t help.
+Review escalation paths to ensure members can efficiently get routed to someone who can resolve their issue when an entry-level eligibility worker or agent can’t help.

 ## Call center
 ### Challenges